Connecting Excel to SQL Server

 - Allow saving add-in specific data in Excel worksheet - clear this check box in case you don't want to save any Excel add-in specific data in the Excel worksheet - connections, queries, etc. In this case, if you want to reload data from SQL Server to Excel or save modified data back to SQL Server, you will need to reenter both the connection settings and query.

 - Allow saving connection string in Excel worksheet - clear this check box if you want your SQL Server connection parameters not to be stored in the Excel.
 In this case you will need to reenter your connection settings each time you want to reload SQL Server data or modify and save them to SQL Server.
 However, you may share the Excel workbook, and nobody will be able to get any connection details from it.

 - Allow saving password - it is recommended to clear this check box.
 If you don't clear this check box, all the connection settings, including your SQL Server password, will be stored in the Excel workbook.
 And anyone having our Excel Add-in for SQL Server and the workbook will be able to link Excel to the SQL Server, get data from it, and modify them.
 But in this case you won't need to reenter anything when reloading data from SQL Server to Excel or saving them to SQL Server.

 - Allow reuse connection in Excel - select this check box if you want to save this connection on your computer and reuse it in other Excel workbooks.
 It does not affect saving connection parameters in the workbook itself.
 You need to specify the connection name, and after this you will be able to simply select this connection from the list

 3. Configure Query to Get Data

-You may either use Visual Query Builder to configure it visually, or switch to the SQL Query tab and type the SQL Query.
+To export data from Salesforce to Excel, you may either use Visual Query Builder to configure a query visually, or switch to the SQL Query tab and type the SQL Query.
 To configure query visually, do the following: